 Mortality behaviors do not actually remove dead trees from memory.
 They set a flag which marks trees as dead.
 This is because some other behaviors, such as the Substrate group, have specific interest in dead trees.
 Dead trees are eventually removed from memory by the Dead tree remover behavior.
+You may notice this behavior in your behavior list.
+It is included automatically.
 It is important to include this behavior in your run to avoid incorrect results in behaviors that use dead trees and unacceptably slow model run times.